marcel-dancak/bass-app/README.md

-Application for learning playing on the bass guitar
+Application to learn playing on the bass guitar

 ### Bass Editor